MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/audiencetype.md

 The [AudienceType](audiencetype.md) value set has the following values: [CombinedList](#combinedlist), [Custom](#custom), [InMarket](#inmarket), [Product](#product), [RemarketingList](#remarketinglist), [SimilarRemarketingList](#similarremarketinglist).

+> [!WARNING]
+> CustomerList type as an audience type is not supported in the SOAP API.

 |Value|Description|
 |-----------|---------------|
 |<a name="combinedlist"></a>CombinedList|The audience is a combined list.|